skahol/calculator_jenkins_ci_aws_cd/README.md

 Simple Calculator Program using PYTHON
---> takes two number from user as input
+--> takes two number as input